AriFordsham/GHCWiki/status/oct13.md

   to express that `Flip` may have no more instances written, meaning nefarious users can no longer write silly instances like `Flip Bool = Int`.

-- **Role support** - Richard Eisenberg implemented support for *role checking* in GHC, fixing a long standing bug where `GeneralizedNewtypeDeriving` could be used to derive unsafe instances for a `newtype`.
+- **Role support** - Richard Eisenberg implemented support for *role checking* in GHC, fixing a long standing bug [\#1496](https://gitlab.haskell.org//ghc/ghc/issues/1496) where `GeneralizedNewtypeDeriving` could be used to derive unsafe instances for a `newtype` (wiki \[Roles-wiki\] and paper \[Roles-paper\]).

 - **New and improved I/O manager** - Earlier this year, Andreas Voellmy and Kazu Yamamoto worked on a host of improvements to our I/O manager, making it scale significantly better on multicore machines.
 Since then, it's seen some other performance tweaks, and many bugfixes.
 As a result, the new I/O manager should scale linearly up to about 40 cores.
 Andreas reports their McNettle Software-defined-network (SDN) implementation can now achieve over *twenty million connections per second*, making it the fastest SDN implementation around - an incredible feat!

 - **New Template Haskell** - Geoffrey Mainland implemented support for New Template Haskell, fixing a lot of long-standing bugs with the TH implementation, while making it significantly more expressive, including support for typed quotes, pattern splices and more.
 This allows us to write for example a typed, staged power function.
-For details and examples, you can see Geoff's blog\[NewTH1\] and the GHC wiki pages describing the design \[NewTH2\].
+For details and examples, you can see Geoff's blog \[NewTH1\] and the GHC wiki pages describing the design \[NewTH2\].

-- Joachim Brietner spent time earlier this year implementing a new, fancy **Coercible** design in GHC, which helps eliminate the cases in which newtypes are 'not free'.
+- **Newtype coercions**.
+Joachim Brietner spent time earlier this year implementing a new, fancy **Coercible** design in GHC, which helps eliminate the cases in which newtypes are 'not free'.
 This occurs for example, when we say something like `newtype Age = MkAge Int` and then `map MkAge [0..10]` - while `newtype` is supposed to be free, this particular example has a runtime cost!
-  While Coercible is still in flux, we hope it will be useful as a 'preview technology' in the 7.8 release.
+  While Coercible is still in flux \[NTC\], we hope it will be useful as a 'preview technology' in the 7.8 release.

 - A small menagerie of various other language improvements and extensions, including: